fbasarn/apod/README.md

-# mtm6302-capstone-basa0044
-This repository is for the Capstone Project for MTM6302
+# Capstone Project

+Feyza Basaran
+040924173

+Astronomy Picture of the Day Search